 Here in Switzerland, where screens on doors and windows seem to be nonexistent, the pesky little season of blood sucking mosquitoes is upon us.
 For days, I’ve been covered in huge welts, red and itchy like chicken pox blotches.
 If I could keep a bat in the house to control the mosquito problem, I would.

 Tonight we were lucky enough to have just such a visitor, albeit briefly.
 Unfortunately for our furry little friend, it wasn’t luck that brought him to our house.

 After another scorching hot summer day here where the only relief came from soaking my feet in our newly purchased kiddy pool, it finally cooled off this evening.
-Despite the exodus of insects into our house, we’ve been leaving the doors and windows open all night in an attempt to cool off the house.
+Despite the parade of insects into our house, we’ve been leaving the doors and windows open all night to try to cool off the house.

 Awake in bed, I heard Tica on the terrace making excited little mewing sounds.
 I swung my cell phone flashlight at our bedroom door that opens onto the terrace just in time to see her slink in with something small, dark, and wriggling in her mouth.
 A consummate hunter, she’s always after birds and mice, but I couldn’t imagine what she could have been hunting in the dead of night.

 Following her into the dining room, I snagged her right as she dropped her prey.

 The little black ball of fuzz which I assumed must be some sort of nocturnal rodent suddenly sprouted an impressive pair of wings.